 \section{Introduction}

-The study of unconventional superconductivity in strongly correlated systems is one of the major topics in solid state physics.
-After $35$ years of their discovery\cite{bednorz86}, cuprates still attract a lot of attention, not only for their high value of the superconducting transition temperature $T_c$, but also for their many surprising normal state properties\cite{keimer15,timusk89}.
-The interest in understanding the physics of cuprates and unconventional superconductivity boosted also the study of other materials such as cobaltates\cite{takada03}, organic superconductors\cite{mcKenzie97}, Fe-pnictides as well as heavy fermions\cite{scalapino12}, and the recently discovered kagome materials\cite{ortiz19}.
+The study of unconventional superconductivity in strongly correlated systems is one of the major topics in solid-state physics.
+Thirty-five years after their discovery\cite{bednorz86}, cuprates still attract a lot of attention, not only for the high value of their superconducting transition temperature $T_c$ but also for their many surprising normal-state properties \cite{keimer15,timusk89}.
+The interest in understanding the physics of cuprates and unconventional superconductivity also boosted the study of other materials such as cobaltates \cite{takada03}, organic superconductors \cite{mcKenzie97}, Fe pnictides as well as heavy fermions \cite{scalapino12}, and recently discovered kagome materials \cite{ortiz19}.

-Remarkably, a new discovery has occurred in the last years.
+Remarkably, a new discovery has occurred in the last few years.
 We have entered in what some people call the ``nickel age of superconductivity'' \cite{norman20,pickett21}.
-Nickel is a direct neighbor to Cu in the periodic table and both have $3d$ active orbitals suggesting the possibility to find similarities with cuprates.
-Along these lines, it was already argued\cite{anisimov99} in 1999 that infinite-layer nickelates could be analogous to cuprates.
-However, only recently superconductivity with $T_c= 9$-$15$ K in thin-films of hole-doped infinite-layer nickelate Nd$_{0.8}$Sr$_{0.2}$NiO$_2$ was reported\cite{li19}.
-The occurrence of superconductivity in infinite-layer nickelates is now also confirmed for hole-doped PrNiO$_2$\cite{osada20} and LaNiO$_2$\cite{osada21}.
+Nickel is next to Cu in the periodic table, and both have $3d$ active orbitals, suggesting possible similarities to cuprates.
+Along these lines, it was already argued \cite{anisimov99} in 1999 that infinite-layer nickelates could be analogous to cuprates.
+However, only recently was superconductivity with $T_c= 9$-$15$ K reported in thin films of the hole-doped infinite-layer nickelate Nd$_{0.8}$Sr$_{0.2}$NiO$_2$ \cite{li19}.
+The occurrence of superconductivity in infinite-layer nickelates is now also confirmed for hole-doped PrNiO$_2$ \cite{osada20} and LaNiO$_2$ \cite{osada21}.

-In spite of possible analogies between nickelates and cuprates the discussion about the similarities and differences between them is substantial\cite{pascut22}.
-For instance, it was suggested that doped holes in nickelates go mainly to the Ni $3d$ orbitals\cite{goodge21,rossi21}, while it is known that doped holes in cuprates go to the O $2p$ orbitals.
-In this aspect, hole-doped nickelates are closer to the electron-doped cuprates, where electrons reside mostly at the Cu\cite{ament11}.
+In spite of possible analogies between nickelates and cuprates the discussion about the similarities and differences between them is substantial \cite{pascut22}.
+For instance, it was suggested that doped holes in nickelates go mainly to the Ni $3d_{x^2-y^2}$ orbital \cite{goodge21,rossi21}, while it is known that doped holes in cuprates go to the O $2p$ orbitals.
+In this aspect, hole-doped nickelates might be closer to electron-doped cuprates, where electrons reside mostly at Cu \cite{ament11}.